A Decade Marked By Outrage Over Drug Prices

 "These things have an expiration date," Connecture DRx's Yocum says.
 "So they have to be replaced on a regular basis, even if they are never used."

 And EpiPen wasn't new, after all.
 The product was approved in 1987.
 But Mylan had a virtual monopoly on it.
-In spring 2016, the FDA had rejected two applications from other firms that wanted to make generic versions.
+In spring of 2016, the FDA had rejected two applications from other firms that wanted to make generic versions.

 State and federal lawmakers took notice.
 For years, they had been passing laws that pushed for schools and other public places to have EpiPens on hand.

-"My office has been contacted by dozens of concerned Connecticut residents, families, school nurses, and first responders who urgently require your lifesaving product, but fear that its skyrocketing price has put it out of reach," Sen. Richard Blumenthal, D-Conn., wrote to Mylan's CEO at the time.
+"My office has been contacted by dozens of concerned Connecticut residents, families, school nurses and first responders who urgently require your lifesaving product but fear that its skyrocketing price has put it out of reach," Sen. Richard Blumenthal, D-Conn., wrote to Mylan's CEO at the time.
 He demanded that the company lower its price.

 In this case, Mylan's generic version was an apparent response to public pressure, but it still cost triple what the EpiPen had cost just a few years earlier.